FMInference/FlexiGen/README.md

 Higher-throughput generation than other offloading-based systems (e.g., HF accelerate, DeepSpeed Zero-Inference), for large-batch setting.
 This can be useful for batch inference scenarios.

-As an offloading-based system relying on weak GPUs, FlexGen also has several limitations:

-- For small batch inference, FlexGen throughput is significantly lower than the case when you have enough powerful GPUs to hold the whole model.

-- We found FlexGen to be most useful for the batch processing setting (e.g., classifying or extracting information from many documents in batches).

 📦 **Extreme Compression**.
 Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.

 🚀 **Scalability**.
 Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.

+❌ **Limitation**
+As an offloading-based system running on weak GPUs, FlexGen also has its limitations.
+For small-batch inference, the throughput of FlexGen is significantly lower than the case when you have enough powerful GPUs to hold the whole model.
+This means FlexGen is mostly suitable for throughput-oriented batch processing settings (e.g., classifying or extracting information from many documents in batches).

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |